 Appropriately Uses Anti-Psychotic Medication

-This is the percentage of residents who were given antipsychotic medications.
-While antipsychotic drugs may be helpful for many residents, it is important to confirm these drugs are being used appropriately.
-In limited situations, increased usage of these drugs may suggest that a nursing home is using these medications to subdue residents.
+This indicates the percent of long-term care patients receiving antipsychotic medications.
+While antipsychotic drugs serve an important medical purpose, it is important to make sure these drugs are being used only where medically required.
+In some situations, excessive reliance on these medications may suggest a nursing home is using these medications to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication